-Mary Stewart (1916—) is an English writer of historical fantasy, romance, and suspense novels.
+Mary Stewart (1916—2014) was an English writer of historical fantasy, romance, and suspense novels.
 She is sometimes credited with turning romance-suspense into a full sub-genre in the late fifties and early sixties, but she is best known for her wildly successful and influential The Merlin Trilogy

 , starting with 1970's The Crystal Cave

 , which was one of the first major attempts to retell the story of King Arthur